assia-hub/RNA-Folding-Function/README.md

   - 10 distance distributions, for the 10 base pairs (AA, AU, AC, AG, UU, UC, UG, CC, CG, GG)
   - Only "intrachain" distances are considered
   - Only consider residues separated by at least 3 positions on the sequence (_i.e. residues i and i+4, i and i+5, etc._)
-  - Compute the observed frequencies: 10 × 20 distances intervals (0 to 20 Å)
+  - Compute the observed frequencies: 10 Ã— 20 distances intervals (0 to 20 Ã…)
   - Compute the reference frequency (= the "XX" pair)
   - Compute the log-ratio of the two frequencies